 Blackened Cajun Salmon with Mango Avocado Salsa

 Pan-seared salmon with a smoky Cajun spice crust paired with a bright, fresh mango avocado salsa for a balance of heat and sweetness.
-This caribbean-inspired seafood ready in about 22 minutes pairs (6 oz each), skin on salmon fillets, Cajun seasoning, olive oil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 520 calories and feeds 2, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This caribbean-inspired seafood ready in about 22 minutes blends (6 oz each), skin on salmon fillets, Cajun seasoning, olive oil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 520 calories and feeds 2, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients